Here’s a fantastic credit card my wife and I use to save ourselves hundreds of dollars each year.

 I don’t know about you, but I’m not spending a lot of money on travel right now.
 But groceries, streaming, and food delivery?
 Oh, heck, yes.

-And the Blue Cash Preferred Card from American Express is helping keep costs down in the grocery and streaming categories.
+And the Blue Cash Preferred Card from American Express is helping keep costs down in the US supermarket and streaming categories.

 And saving money is vital right now.

 You receive the card’s cashback as Amex “Reward Dollars.”
 You can apply Rewards Dollars toward statement credit, gift cards, or merchandise.
 (I prefer cash back because, to paraphrase Yogi Berra in a certain commercial, it’s just as good as money. 😉 )